The Most Haunted Places in Minneapolis—and Other Fun Scary Things to Do

 Reason #1 to love Mia: General admission is always free.
 Reason #2: they’re not afraid to lean into their own ghost stories and share the scary details of sightings with museum guests!
 Visit the Haunted Mia site on your phone on your next visit, pop in some headphones, and enjoy some spooky tales at various locations throughout the museum.
 Not sure where to start?
 Head to the museum’s most haunted rooms—the Connecticut Room and the Tudor Room—and immerse yourself in ghost stories from security guards and staffers.

-Haunted Restaurants in Minneapolis: The Black Forest Inn
+Haunted Restaurants in Minneapolis: the Black Forest Inn

 A few blocks from Mia, the German restaurant and beer garden Black Forest Inn is said to be home to some historic haunts as well.
 On its 50th anniversary in 2015, the Uptown restaurant’s owners invited the Twin Cities Paranormal Society to investigate spectral sightings and eerie occurrences in its basement.
-Staffers have reported the sound of stomping while alone in the restaurant, and tales of a former cafe proprietor named Nellie who met her unfortunate end falling down the basement stairs continue to give locals the frights.
+Staffers have reported the sound of stomping while alone in the restaurant, and tales of a former café proprietor named Nellie who met her unfortunate end falling down the basement stairs continue to give locals the frights.

 Visit Minneapolis’ Oldest Existing Cemetery: the Pioneers and Soldiers Cemetery